 In my music I hope to open up doors to worlds that might otherwise not exist, drawing together material contexts for human performers that are resistant and require collaborative effort.
 I am interested in working with unstable and contingent situations that both demand response and afford freedom to those involved.
 For example, my string quartet union–seam asks performers to share an instrument, at times producing a single sound through communal action, staging an intimate responsiveness to one another and their instrument’s resonance.

+Since 2013, I have been a student in the doctoral programme at Harvard University (USA) where my dissertation committee includes Profs.
+Chaya Czernowin, Vijay Iyer, and Hans Tutschku.
 I studied on the ‘Cursus 1’ programme at IRCAM (France), supported by an Entente Cordiale Scholarship, and at the University of Manchester (UK) where I received Bachelors and Masters degrees in music and composition, studying with Ricardo Climent.
-In September 2013, I joined the doctoral programme at Harvard University (USA) where I study with Chaya Czernowin and Hans Tutschku.
-Other important musical encounters have included discussions with Pierluigi Billone, Martin Iddon, Michael Pisaro, Rebecca Saunders and Steven Kazuo Takasugi, and work with the musicians of the JACK Quartet, soundinitiative, Talea Ensemble and Trio Atem, amongst many others.
+Other important musical encounters have included discussions with Pierluigi Billone, Michael Pisaro, Rebecca Saunders, Steven Kazuo Takasugi, and Jennifer Walshe and work with the musicians of the JACK Quartet, ensemble mosaik, soundinitiative, Talea Ensemble, Trio Atem, and Yarn/Wire, amongst many others.